-The use of 17(C) subpoenas pursuant to Rule 17(c) of the District and Superior Court Rules of Criminal Procedure to obtain documents from third parties is an indispensable part of effective pre-trial practice.
+Practice Tip.
+The use of 17(c) subpoenas pursuant to Rule 17(c) of the District and Superior Court Rules of Criminal Procedure to obtain documents from third parties is an indispensable part of effective pre-trial practice.
+A sample 17(c)motion, order and Subpoena Duces Tecum is available in the sample motions section.
 In both District and Superior Court, the proper practice is as follows:

 - 1. File a Motion for Issuance of 17(c) Subpoena with the court along with notice to the opposing party.
 Schedule for a hearing date with the clerk's office. - 2.
-Upon grant of the motion, request a return date for compliance and prepare an order.
+Upon grant of the motion, submit an order and request a return date for compliance.
 Serve the order along with a Subpoena Duces Tecum upon the third party by constable. - 3.
 If the request includes documents subject to Rhode Island Healthcare Confidentiality Act, R.I.
 G.L. §5-37.3-6.1, (i.e., medical records) provide notice to the subject of the records (or their parent/guardian) along with notice of their right to challenge the subpoena and allow for 20 days prior to the return date.
-Include a copy of this notice to the third party provider. - 4.
+Include a copy of this notice to the third-party provider. - 4.
 If the records are disputed by the opposing party, suggest an in camera review by the trial court prior to disclosure.